IMessage: History

-On June 13, 2016, Apple announced the addition of Apps to iMessage service, accessible via the Messages apps.
+On June 13, 2016, Apple announced the addition of Apps to the iMessage service, accessible via the Messages apps.
 Apps can create and share content, add stickers, make payments, and more within iMessage conversations without having to switch to standalone apps.
 One could develop standalone iMessage apps or an extension to existing iOS apps.
 Publishers can also create standalone stickers apps without writing any code.
-According to Sensor Tower, a data company that provides "App Store Optimization (ASO)", as of March 2017 the iMessage App Store features nearly 5,000 Message-enabled apps.
+According to Sensor Tower, a data company that provides app store optimization services, as of March 2017 the iMessage App Store featured nearly 5,000 Message-enabled apps.

 At the WWDC 2020 keynote on June 22, 2020, Apple previewed the next version of its macOS operating system, planned for release in late 2020.
 Big Sur shipped with a redesigned version of Messages, with features previously available only on iOS devices, such as message effects, memoji, stickers and location sharing.

-On February 21, 2024, Apple announced that they were going to upgrade the iMessage protocol with a new post-quantum cryptographic (PQC) protocol called "PQ3."

-Apple stated that, although quantum computers don't exist yet, they wanted to mitigate risks from future quantum computers as well as so-called "Harvest now, decrypt later" attack scenarios.
-Apple stated that they believe their PQ3 implementation provides protections that "surpass those in all other widely deployed messaging apps."

-Furthermore, because, according to Apple, there is no standard on security properties for messaging security levels that allow for easy comparison, Apple decided to create their own definitions consisting of 4 levels between 0 and 3.
-On this scale, Apple considers its PQ3 protocol to reach what Apple calls "Level 3 security".
-The main differentiator of PQ3, compared to other PQC protocols, is that PQ3 utilizes ongoing keying.
-Apple rolled out PQ3 with the public release of iOS 17.4, iPadOS 17.4, macOS 14.4 and watchOS 10.4, stating that “iMessage conversations between devices that support PQ3 are automatically ramping up to the post-quantum encryption protocol” and that PQ3 "will fully replace the existing protocol within all supported conversations [in 2024]."
+On February 21, 2024, Apple announced that it would upgrade the iMessage protocol with a new post-quantum cryptographic (PQC) protocol called "PQ3".
+Apple said that, although quantum computers do not yet exist, it wanted to mitigate risk from future quantum computers as well as so-called "Harvest now, decrypt later" attack scenarios.
+Apple said it believed its PQ3 implementation provides protections that "surpass those in all other widely deployed messaging apps".
+Furthermore, because, according to Apple, there is no standard on security properties for messaging security levels that allow for easy comparison, Apple decided to create its own definitions consisting of 4 levels between 0 and 3.
+On this scale, Apple considers its PQ3 protocol to have "Level 3 security".
+The main differentiator of PQ3 compared to other PQC protocols is that it uses ongoing keying.
+Apple rolled out PQ3 with the public release of iOS 17.4, iPadOS 17.4, macOS 14.4, and watchOS 10.4, saying, "iMessage conversations between devices that support PQ3 are automatically ramping up to the post-quantum encryption protocol" and that PQ3 "will fully replace the existing protocol within all supported conversations [in 2024]."